Teacher, ANC President-General, 1956 Treason Trialist, banned person and Nobel Peace Prize winner

 Chief Albert Luthuli, who became Africa’s first Nobel Peace Prize Laureate in 1960, was President-General of the African National Congress (ANC) from December 1952 until his death in 1967.
 Luthuli was the most widely known and respected African leader of his era.
-A latecomer to politics, Luthuli was nearly 50 when he assumed the leadership of the ANC.
+A latecomer to politics, Luthuli was 54 when he assumed the leadership of the ANC.
 Over the course of his political career his approach became increasingly militant.
 Yet, there is still no consensus about whether he approved of the ANC’s transition from a peaceful organisation into one committed to armed struggle.

 Luthuli was born in 1898 near Bulawayo in a Seventh Day Adventist mission.
 His father died when he was an infant, and when he was 10 years old his mother sent him to the family's traditional home at Groutville mission station in Natal.
 Luthuli then lived for a period in the household of his uncle, Martin Luthuli, who was at that time the elected Chief of the Christian Zulus inhabiting Umvoti Mission Reserve around Groutville.